Static and Dynamical, Fractional Uncertainty Principles: Dynamical, Fractional Uncertainty Principle

 \section{Dynamical, Fractional Uncertainty Principle}

 In this section we turn our attention to $h_\delta[f]$ in \eqref{eq:def_h_delta}.
-We begin with a lower bound for $h_\delta[f]$ and then focus on the Fourier transform of $h_\delta[f]$ (sec.~\ref{sec:Fourier_h}).
-In section~\ref{sec:regularity} we determine the Hölder regularity of $h_\delta$ and the rate of decay of $\hat h_\delta$.
+We begin with a lower bound for $h_\delta[f]$, and then we compute the Fourier transform of $h_\delta[f]$ away from the origin.
+In Section~\ref{sec:regularity} we determine the Hölder regularity of $h_\delta$ and the rate of decay of $\hat h_\delta$.

 \begin{customthm}{\ref{thm:Dynamical_UP}} {\it If $f\in\Sigma_\delta(\R^n)$, for $0<\delta<1$, and $\norm{f}_2 = 1$, then